Armenian National Dishes

 Another feature of Armenian cuisine is a great number of greengrocery and spices in preparation of dishes.
 Armenian cooks use 300 kinds of wild-growing grasses and flowers which are used as seasonings or even as basic dishes.

 The surprising fact is that Armenian cuisine practically does not use fats.
-The majority of dishes is cooked in drawn butter.
+The majority of dishes are cooked in drawn butter.
 It is used for soups, stewing and roasting of meats, poultry, fish and vegetables as well as sweet dishes.
 Vegetable oils are used in Armenian cuisine less frequently - for preparation of fish and some vegetable dishes (string beans, eggplants).
 Sesame oil is traditional.Armenian cuisine is in many ways similar to the ones of other Caucasian countries.
 But at the same time is different too.
 Georgians, for example, use a lot of ingredients to achieve complex variety of tastes.
 Armenians, on the contrary, most of all value the naturalness of taste.
 Meat is traditionally not fried and cut in large chunks.
 It is boiled, stewed or baked.

 All these features make Armenian dishes unique, unrivaled, delicious and fragrant - a real treat for any gourmet and connoisseur of true culinary traditions.